torvalds/linux/Documentation/virt/kvm/api.rst

 memory slot.
 Bits 0-15 of "slot" specify the slot id and this value should be less than the maximum number of user memory slots supported per VM.
 The maximum allowed slots can be queried using KVM_CAP_NR_MEMSLOTS.
-Slots may not overlap in guest physical address space.
+Slots may analt overlap in guest physical address space.

 If KVM_CAP_MULTI_ADDRESS_SPACE is available, bits 16-31 of "slot" specifies the address space which is being modified.
 They must be